ctzurcanu/virtues/docs/hope.md

 - ability to discover the whole given an incomplete set of parts
 - the ability to transfigurate, and hold a point of view that increases beauty

+subtypes:
+    - Wonder, (θαυμάζω, thaumazó) vitality of mentaly exploring and linking concepts.
+It is also the highest part of Beauty
+    - Creativity: sharing Wonder

 ## Dendencies